GrossSBM/missSBM/README.md

 > When a network is partially observed (here, NAs in the adjacency
 > matrix rather than 1 or 0 due to missing information between node
 > pairs), it is possible to account for the underlying process that
-> generates those NAs. ‘missSBM’ adjusts the popular stochastic block
+> generates those NAs. ‘missSBM’, presented in ‘Barbillon, Chiquet and
+> Tabouy’ (2021) <https://arxiv.org/abs/1906.12201>, adjusts the popular
-> model from network data observed under various missing data
+> stochastic block model from network data observed under various
-> conditions, as described in Tabouy, Barbillon and Chiquet (2019)
+> missing data conditions, as described in ‘Tabouy, Barbillon and
+> Chiquet’ (2019)
 > [10.1080/01621459.2018.1562934](https://doi.org/10.1080/01621459.2018.1562934).

 ## Installation